ResultadosDigitais/hellper/README.md

   Hellper - Your best friend in times of crisis<br>
 </h1>

-<div align="center">The Hellper bot aims to orchestrate the resolution of incidents, reducing the time with manual tasks and ensuring that the necessary steps are fulfilled in the right order.</div>
+<div align="center">Hellper bot aims to orchestrate the process and resolution of incidents, reducing the time spent with manual tasks and ensuring that the necessary steps are fulfilled in the right order.</div>

 <p align="center">
   <a href="https://circleci.com/gh/ResultadosDigitais/hellper"><img alt="CircleCI" src="https://circleci.com/gh/ResultadosDigitais/hellper.svg?style=svg&circle-token=66f54e118b9316ddfb9357299268c42dc772df04"></a>